Why This NBA Player Is Def On The Masked Singer

 Yes, he does have experience as a singer.
 In 2018, he released his debut album V.O., showcasing his soulful vocal talents and proving that he has musical ambitions that could rival his athleticism.

-Other Clues That Victor Oladipo Is The Thingamajig
+Other Clues That Victor Oladipo Was The Thingamajig

 It all comes down to the clues.
 Right from the start, magic has played a key role in Thingamajig's clue packages, but that's a clever bit of sleight of hand.
 Remember, Oladipo got his start playing for Orlando Magic.
 In one package, he said, "What’s that he has?
 A magic case?
 Come on you all, keep up the pace!"
-This could be a reference to his current team the Pacers.
+This was a reference to his current team the Pacers.
 Plus, the number four has been prominent in the hints — which just so happens to be the NBA star's jersey number.
-More recently, there was an envelope featuring Maryland shown in his clue package, which could be a nod to his home state.
+More recently, there was an envelope featuring Maryland shown in his clue package, which was a nod to his home state.

 Advertisement

-However, the clue that most likely gave him away is also the most heartwarming one.
+However, the clue that gave him away is also the most heartwarming one.

 In episode 6, Thingamajig said an American Sign Language dictionary "taught me to communicate with others, which is the most important thingamajig."
 Oladipo's older sister Kendra went deaf in the second grade, and she's had a profound impact on his life.
 In 2015, The Washington Post reported that the NBA star gave a talk at the school where Kendra now teaches.
 Glenn Lockhart of the Laurent Clerc National Deaf Education Center said, "He talked about himself as an example of success from hard work and how he would set high — and then even higher — expectations for himself.
 It was wonderful to know that he called his deaf sister Kendra one of the biggest influences on his life."

-From his jersey number to his sister's influence on his life, all signs point to Oladipo being the singer under Thingamajig's mask.
+From his jersey number to his sister's influence on his life, it's been pretty clear that Oladipo was the singer under Thingamajig's mask.

 Related Content:

-Note: This story has been updated.
-It was originally published on Dec.
-10, 2019.